InfiSupaSta/Reminder_bot/Readme.md

 Its case insensitive - so there is no difference between **reMInD** and **ReMind**.

-At this moment 5 patterns for tasks creating available, the looks like:
+At this moment 5 patterns for tasks creating available and they looks like:
 > Remind every 5 secs task do not be lazy
 > Remind every 2 hours task ...
 > Remind every 45 mins task ...